It is important to note that the Cultural Mediations and Technology M.Arch. option is not currently offered.

 - Curriculum Vitae

-- Applicants are required to upload unofficial transcripts of all universities previously attended.
+- Applicants are required to upload unofficial transcripts from all universities previously attended.
 If you are recommended for admission you will later be required to supply official transcripts.
 Transcripts in languages other than English or French must be accompanied by an English or French translation provided by the institution issuing the transcript or by a certified translator.
 Please refer to www.mcgill.ca/gradapplicants/apply/ready/submit/upload and www.mcgill.ca/gradapplicants/apply/prepare/checklist/documents.

 - Two confidential letters of reference are required for your application.
 Once you have identified your referees (you must provide a valid institutional email address for each referee), McGill will send them an email asking for a reference in support of your application (Gmail, Yahoo, etc. domains cannot be accepted).
 Additionally, uploaded letters must be on university or company/business stationery and the referee must indicate his/her position and full contact information at the institution.
 Please refer to www.mcgill.ca/gradapplicants/apply/prepare/checklist/documents.